-A proof is given in Appendix 2.
-Lemma 3 remains true if \mathcal{T} is replaced by any π -triangulation of D. For applications, the input is most likely a straight line triangulation, which is to be optimized into a π -triangulation with maximum smallest angle.
+The proof is omitted due to space constraints.
+Lemma 3 remains true if \mathcal{T} is replaced by any π -triangulation of D. For applications, the input is most likely a straight-line triangulation, which is to be optimized into a π -triangulation with maximum smallest angle.
 The boundary of D might be given as a spline curve, approximated smoothly by circular arcs.
 The inner angle sum for D is $\pi \cdot h$ in this case (rather than $\pi(h-2)$), such that a π -triangulation does not exist.
 Still, the approximating circular arcs will be close to line segments for most practical data, such that an 'almost straight' π -triangulation is likely to exist.
 Also, one could start with some combinatorial triangulation suitable for D, to be able to treat a larger class of domains.